I feel lonely. What can I do?

 Feeling lonely is not something to be embarrassed about.
 We can all feel lonely, regardless of life experiences, age, or background.

 Everyone will have a different experience of loneliness and different reasons for why they are feeling this way.
-There is no one way to effectively deal with loneliness but there are lots of different things that can and do help.
+There is no one way to effectively deal with loneliness but lots of different things that can and do help.

 Connect with others

-Catch up with old friends
+Catch up with friends

 Invest time in new connections

 Joining local groups or classes based on your interests is one of the best ways of making new connections[i][ii].
 Volunteering is another excellent way to get involved in your local community[iii].
 Not only is it a great way to meet new people, but you can also develop your own skills and interests.
-Volunteering Matters provides lots of information about where you can volunteer.

-Little things can make a difference
+Little steps can make a difference

 Connect online

 Technology is a great way to stay in touch with friends and family, and make new friends.
 There are often free courses offered in libraries and in community centres to help improve your digital skills.
-For instance, many local Age UK branches offer silver surfer classes.

 Consider support and services